viliger2/ExtradimensionaItems/Thunderstore/README.md

 ## TODO\Future things
 <details>

-  * Implement item displays for modded characters.
+  * Current list of modded characters that I want to have displays on: CHEF, Teslaboys, VideogameMod2 characters.
+  * Redo icons.
+Outlines are inconsistent.
   * Fix logbook item displays.
 Only Chronoshift currently has "display", as in it follows what I put in the code, but it needs a lot of fixing to look good.
   * Majority of items lack lore, you are free to submit a pull request or message me directly if you want to write it.
   * New model and icon for Atma, it looks terrible